 While they don’t offer puppy-specific recipes, the protein content in all recipes goes well above the AAFCO requirements for puppies so you can confidently use it on younger and nursing dogs.
-We also appreciate that some of their recipes are made for elimination diets, and many are built around a single protein.
-This makes it easy to avoid specific ingredients if your dog is sensitive or allergic.
-They have a few unusual proteins like kangaroo, duck and crocodile that are great if your dog is on an elimination diet.
+I also appreciate that some of their recipes are made for elimination diets, and many are built around a single protein.
+This makes it easy to avoid specific ingredients if your dog is like mine and sensitive or allergic.
+They have a few unusual proteins like kangaroo, duck and crocodile that are great when my dog is on an elimination diet.

 Our team liked the variety offered, but it might be difficult to find a specific food in bigger stores.
 The company does have a store locator so you can call beforehand to make sure they carry the specific recipe you’re looking for.
 We’re giving this brand 4 out of 5 in this category.

 As far as raw, air-dried dog food goes, this brand has an ok price.
 It isn’t as expensive as the bigger, better-known brands, but it’s still an investment if you have more than one dog.
 Their enhanced kibble line is definitely more affordable, but some owners complain that the raw meat ratio is a bit low.